fsmi/garfield-pos/kbserver/README.txt

-The kbserver project has moved to a new location.
+The kbserver project is now being developed independently and has moved to a new location.

 It is now accessible via git clone http://git.services.cbcdn.com/kbserver